dsgrid/dsgrid/dev/spark_overview.md

 Here is an example:
 ```
-$ cd
+$ cd <your-preferred-base-directory>  # directions below assume $HOME
 $ wget https://dlcdn.apache.org/spark/spark-3.3.1/spark-3.3.1-bin-hadoop3.tgz
 $ tar -xzf spark-3.3.1-bin-hadoop3.tgz && rm spark-3.3.1-bin-hadoop3.tgz
 ```

 The full instructions to create a cluster are at http://spark.apache.org/docs/latest/spark-standalone.html.
-The rest of this section documents a limited set that should work on your system.
+The rest of this section documents a limited set of instructions that should work on your system.

 ### Set environment variables

 ```
-# Consider adding these to your shell rc file (.bashrc or .zshrc, for example).
-# so that they are always set.
-$ export SPARK_HOME=~/spark-3.3.1-bin-hadoop3
+$ export SPARK_HOME=$HOME/spark-3.3.1-bin-hadoop3
 $ export PATH=$PATH:$SPARK_HOME/sbin
 ```